Back to Blog

 The Net Worth Tracking Routine

-• Monthly: Update your net worth spreadsheet or app
+• Monthly: Update your numbers in a spreadsheet or app.

-• Annually: Set new targets and celebrate progress
+• Annually: Set a new goal for the year ahead and celebrate how far you've come.

 Get started: Try our Net Worth Tracker to see where you stand today.